bal-sm/repo-for-learning/systems/programming/html_css/_by_teori/selectors.md

 Mine, learning note:
 > dipake, walaupun aku pake Tailwind, tapi aku membutuhkannya untuk 'select' on `htmx` 'script's.

+- A CSS selector selects the HTML element(s) you want to style.
+  - > and, for interactivity, guys.

 ...

 ## Source(s)